⚠️ AUG 27, 2023 – IMPORTANT UPDATE ON THE FIRES IN MAUI!

 - Whale Watching Tours

 If you are not comfortable driving on Maui, your options will be limited to tours, rideshare apps (Uber / Lyft), and public transportation.
-Be warned that the public transportation option is available but will require careful scheduling; this is not recommended with such precious little time for your vacation!
+Be warned that public transportation is available but is extremely limited.

 You’ve done it!
 The flights are booked, the schedule is made, and you are ready for a once-in-a-lifetime trip to Maui!
 All that’s left is to pack your bags!